One person dead after diving incident at Goat Island

 A man who was having a picnic with family near the beach said he heard sirens wailing and choppers flying overhead.

-He told the Herad he saw paramedics giving CPR to a person who had been pulled out of the water.
+He told the Herald he saw paramedics giving CPR to a person who had been pulled out of the water.

 "It was very windy and the waves are high," he said.
 Authorities closed the beach after the incident.